 - Review the BLS, Payscale, LinkedIn, or Glassdoor salary data to find Majors in your field with the highest earning potential.

-- Evaluate if you have any specialized experience or interest in a particular industry that could put you ahead of the competition.
+- Evaluate if you have any specialized experience in a particular industry that could put you ahead of the competition.

 - Find leading companies in the industry and check their executive team’s credentials.